nictrix/nictrix.github.com/_posts/2014-10-31-cloudflare-free-ssl.markdown

 </p>

 <p>
-  Check the Cloudflare blog for more details: https://blog.cloudflare.com/the-little-extra-that-comes-with-universal-ssl/
+  Check the Cloudflare blog for more details: <a href="https://blog.cloudflare.com/the-little-extra-that-comes-with-universal-ssl/">https://blog.cloudflare.com/the-little-extra-that-comes-with-universal-ssl/</a>
 </p>